- Kawasaki Mule Pro FXT Review: Everything You Need To Know - February 6, 2021

 Yamaha Kodiak 700

-First made in 2016, this model is most suited for ranching and hunting due to its low-end grunt.
+First made in 2016, this model is most suited for ranching and as an ATV for hunting due to its low-end grunt.
 Sitting on the ATV gives one a funny feeling of it being small as the biggest part of the vehicle is below you leaving only the handlebars sticking out for support.

 The seats are also lowly mounted to ease mounting and dismounting the vehicle.
 The Kodiak is highly praised and recommended for its powerful motor.
 The motor`s low RPM torque makes it the right choice for pulling and towing while still offering fast revs.